Federal Regulators Begin Reign of Terror on the Fast Loans Industry

 CFPB’s regulations will also affect companies that provide similar borrowing services.
 This includes installment and title loan companies that offer lengthier repayment periods.
 These lenders provide emergency funds on the contingency that they gain access to the borrower’s bank account to withdraw the repayment automatically on the due date even if the person doesn’t have the funds available.

-The senior researcher for the Center for Responsible Lending, Robin Howarth, said, “These debits result in numerous nonsufficient fund fees and other penalties such as bank overdraft charges on top of the high interest rates assessed on the loans.”
+The senior researcher for the Center for Responsible Lending, Robin Howarth, said, “These debits result in numerous nonsufficient fund fees and other penalties such as bank overdraft charges on top of the high interest rates assessed on the fast loans.”
 Lenders state that the CFPB will kill their industry and those like it.
 If the agency succeeds, then borrowers with limited options will be harmed.

 What do Consumers Want?
+Fast Loans

 Despite the fees and interest that can accrue, a number of consumers report that they need access to emergency funds.
 The Consumer Financial Services of America, or CFSA, which is a trade organization that represents payday loan lenders, completed a poll that featured 1,000 loan borrowers.
 In the survey, the CFSA found that those who borrow funds from payday loan lenders view the services that they offer more positively than people who turn to other types of lenders.
-Most survey participants confirmed that payday loans “can be a sensible decision to get needed cash when faced with unexpected expenses.”
+Most survey participants confirmed that fast loans “can be a sensible decision to get needed cash when faced with unexpected expenses.”

-Survey participants also agreed that these loans are often more affordable than funding alternatives or late payment consequences.
+Survey participants also agreed that these fast loans are often more affordable than funding alternatives or late payment consequences.
 They further confirmed that if the CFPB enacts a set of onerous rules against these lenders, then it would take away the chance for many people to make the kind of financial decisions that will help them manage their personal finances.

 Will Payday Loan Lenders Go out of Business?